 Charter schools have grown in popularity over the past decade, largely due to the perceived flaws of the traditional public schooling system.
 However, they can be inconsistent in terms of quality and many have been closed down in the past for failing to maintain sufficient standards.
 That said, parents can rest assured that the ones that remain offer a higher standard of education than traditional public schools.

 Many expats opt to send their children to private schools in Washington DC.
 Such schools have complete control over their curricula.
 As such, it's recommended that parents familiarise themselves thoroughly with an institution before enrolling their children.
 The Association of Independent Schools of Greater Washington (AISGW) is a collection of 19 accredited private schools in the DC area, providing expat parents with a way to determine a suitable establishment.

 Tuition fees vary considerably among private schools in DC and depend on a number of factors, such as location and the school’s financial endowment.
 Though this is certainly a pricier option than public school, there are significant perks such as high-quality teachers, effective services and a low teacher-to-student ratio.

 International schools in Washington DC

-International schools are considerably more expensive than other schooling options, but they are ideal for expats who are not planning to be in Washington DC for a long period of time or whose children are moving from an international school in another country.
-This is because international schools will provide a more familiar environment, association with other expat children and continuity with their previous curriculum.
+International schools are considerably more expensive than other schooling options.
+However, they're ideal for expats who aren't planning to be in Washington DC for a long period or whose children are moving from an international school in another country.
+International schools will provide a more familiar environment, association with other expat children, and continuity with their previous curriculum.

-Thanks to the city's large expat community, particularly within the diplomatic sector, demand for international schools in Washington DC is high, so expats are advised to apply as soon as possible to secure a place for their children.
+Thanks to the city's large expat community, particularly within the diplomatic sector, demand for international schools in Washington DC is high.
+Expats are advised to apply as soon as possible to secure a place for their children.